lucas-albers-lz4/irr/docs/chart_testing.md

 ## Overview

-The `test/tools/test-charts.py` script is a comprehensive testing tool designed to validate the `helm-image-override` functionality across a wide range of Helm charts.
+The `test/tools/test-charts.py` script is a comprehensive testing tool designed to validate the `irr` functionality across a wide range of Helm charts.
 It automates the process of downloading, analyzing, and testing charts with our image override tool, providing detailed feedback and statistics.

 ## Dependencies